asayers/cbdr/README.md

 form a distrubution.
 You can find out what this distrubution looks like by running the benchmark a large number of times and plotting a histogram.

-Of course, the shape depends on what your benchmark does; but _in general_ benchmark results tend to have a lot of skew: on the downside, it's as if there's a hard minimum value which they can't do better than; but on the upside it's different: you get the occasional outlier which take a really long time.
-I think a log-normal is generally a decent fit.
+The shape depends on what your benchmark _does_, of course; but _in general_ benchmark results tend to have a lot of skew: on the left, it's as if there's a hard minimum value which they can't do better than; but on the right it's
+different: you get the occasional outlier which takes a really long time.

+In my experience, you can usually get a decent fit using a log-normal.
 (But perhaps something more kurtotic would be better?)

-(Note: Of course, it's possible to write benchmarks which is modelled really badly by a log-normal!
-If your benchmark is `sleep(random(10))` then its running time will be more-or-less uniformly distributed.
-Do plot a histogram and verify that the shape looks roughly right.)
+(Note: If your benchmark is just `sleep(random(10))`, for example, then obviously its running time will be more-or-less uniformly distributed and you're not going to get a good fit with a log-normal.
+If you want to know the shape of your benchmarks, do plot a histogram.  `cbdr` can help you with this.)

 ...actually, using log-normals remains future work.
 For now, I'm going to model them as _normally_ distributed.
 It's not great.